srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ```
 $ rm LICENSE
 $ rm -rf .git
 ```

 ### Step 5.
 Create the Python virtual environment

 In high-throughput computing, we are running our code on many servers, and we want to assure that the Python environment is exactly the same on all of these machines.
 Therefore, on the submit server, we first create a [Python virtual environment](https://www.sitepoint.com/virtual-environments-python-made-easy/) which will be installed on each machine on which we run Python code.

 The bash script, **create_virtenv.sh**, was written to create this virtual environment.
 It loads Python 2.7 and several libraries (e.g. numpy), and then compresses this virtual environment.
-The first command below is needed in order to give you permission to run **create_virtenv.sh**.
+The first command below is needed in order to give you permission to execute **create_virtenv.sh**.
 The second command actually creates the virtual environment, and will take several minutes.

 ```
 $ chmod +x create_virtenv.sh
 $ ./create_virtenv.sh
 ```

 After the virtual environment is created, the file **python_virtenv_demo.tar.gz** will appear in the local directory.
 Remove the (uncompressed) folder because it is no longer needed:

 ```
 $ rm -R python_virtenv_demo
 ```

 In this case, the virtual environment includes numpy, scipy, scikit-learn, matplotlib, h5py, and pandas.
 While not all of these libraries are necessary for this tutorial, I have kept them in because I need them for my project.
 Adding these libraries often resulted in Python ImportErrors that were only solved by loading nonobvious modules in **exe_find_PsTs.sh** and adding requirements to **sub_PsTs.submit**.
+You may run into more ImportErrors when working with other libraries.
+In that case, open a ticket with the osgconnect support team, and they will help you.

 ### Step 6.
-Transfer input data to Stash.
+Transfer input data to Stash

 In the OSG network, data is stored in the **Stash** directory.
-Therefore, we move the data set that serves as the input for our Python function to the Stash.
+Therefore, we move the data set that we want to analyze to the Stash.
 In the command below, replace USERID with your OSG connect username.

 ```
 $ mv lfp_set/ /stash/user/USERID/lfp_set/
 ```

 ### Step 7.
 Compress personal libraries